lmanul/424/index.md

 Managers shall resign and a new Board shall be elected by the Unit Owners.
 Thereafter, annual meetings s hall be held on or about the anniversary of such date each succeeding year.
-At such meetings, there shall be elected by ballot of the Unit Owners a Board of Managers in accordance with the require- ments of Article II of these By-Laws.
+At such meetings, there shall be elected by ballot of the Unit Owners a Board of Managers in accordance with the requirements of Article II of these By-Laws.
 The Unit Owners may also transact such other business of the Condominium as may properly come before them.